SomnioNocte/overscroll/README.md

 Modifier that uses nestedScrollConnection under the hood and uses the passed animatable as the overscroll position state.

-In addition to the iOS scrolling effect, this functionality has more practical uses, such as smoothly closing a modal window using scrolling.
+In addition to the iOS scrolling effect, this functionality has more practical uses, such as smoothly closing a modal window using scrolling or well-known refresh gesture.

 [Sample app](https://github.com/SomnioNocte/overscroll/blob/master/app/src/main/java/com/somnio_nocte/overscroll/MainActivity.kt):